“Thriving Holy Cross Parish Celebrates Fifty Years”

 Although Father Duffy left in June 1997, he led several local youth to the World Youth Day in Paris, France in August.
 The Rev. Kevin Cull replaced Father Duffy at Holy Cross.
-The dynamic young man was a relation of Father Vincent Morgan, who had guided Holy Cross from mission to parish.
-His skills did not go unnoticed and he was sent to Rome the following year to study Canon Law for the Diocese of Hamilton.
+Fr.
+Cull was a relation of Father Vincent Morgan, who had guided Holy Cross from mission to parish.
+He was sent to Rome the following year to study Canon Law for the Diocese of Hamilton.

-Rev. Frank Freitas, a lawyer himself, joined the parish in 1998 and worked hard with Father Hundt to meet the needs of the growing parish and its burgeoning school rooms.
+Rev. Frank Freitas joined the parish in 1998 and worked hard with Father Hundt to meet the needs of the growing parish and its burgeoning school rooms.
 Four schools and two priests meant that school visits and celebrations had to be approached in a different way.
 The days when Father Otger Devant used to visit every class and talk for 40 minutes were definitely over!

 After three years at Holy Cross, Father Freitas moved on and Father Hundt had the assistance of Rev. Wayne Lobsinger (2001-2003), Rev. John van Hees (2003-2004) and Rev. Adrian Lee, appointed in June 2004.
 During this time, Father Hudnt also took on the final stages of training for two seminarians, who have recently been ordained, Rev. Wojciech Kuzma and Rev. Jerzy Tomon